top of page

 Why Health Coaching?

 Health coaching has become a big deal in medicine over the past few years, as it gives patients an option for support.
 Navigating through the health behavioral changes necessary for people to overcome mental and physical health related diagnoses, can be daunting to say the least.
-Most of us know what it feels like to leave our rushed doctor visits feeling frustrated and "unheard" with a laundry list of things we need to "do" to get better.

 However, what we are not given is a clear way of how to accomplish the tasks on the list.
 Health coaches bridge the gap between what is needed, what YOU want to do, and how to get there in a manner that best supports your unique needs.